 - Benefits of Dental Implants

 - Implant Dentures

 How Much Do Dental Implants Cost?

-The cost of dental implants varies based on the number of implants needed, location of the missing tooth (or teeth) and type of restoration chosen.
-Our goal is to help all patients receive the dental treatment they want and need in a budget they can afford.
+The cost of dental implants varies based on the number of implants needed, the location of the missing tooth (or teeth), and the type of restoration chosen.
+Our goal is to help all patients receive the dental treatment they want and need on a budget they can afford.
 There are a number of options for dental implants and Dr. Grapevine can help you choose which is right for you.